Haworthiopsis attenuata var. radula (Jacq.) G.D.Rowley

 Haworthia attenuata var. radula, Aloe radula (basionym), Aloe rugosa, Apicra radula, Catevala radula, Catevala rugosa, Haworthia pumila subsp. radula, Haworthia radula, Haworthia rugosa

 Haworthiopsis attenuata var. radula, formerly known as Haworthia attenuata var. radula, is an evergreen, succulent plant up to 6 inches (15 cm) tall.
-The rosettes are up to 6 inches (15 cm) in diameter close to the soil and forming clumps.
-The leaves are green to brownish, up to 3.2 inches (8 cm) long and up 0.8 inch (2 cm) wide, very densely covered with minute tubercles in both sides.
-The flowers are white with reddish-brown veins on thin branched inflorescence and up to 12 inches (30 cm) tall.
+The rosettes are close to the soil, up to 6 inches (15 cm) in diameter and offset to form a clumps.
+The leaves are green to brownish, up to 3.2 inches (8 cm) long and up 0.8 inch (2 cm) wide and densely covered with white tubercles in both sides.
+The flowers are white with reddish-brown veins and appear on a thin and branched inflorescence up to 12 inches (30 cm) tall.

 How to Grow and Care

 Display Zebra Plant anywhere it can receive plenty of sun or bright light.
-South facing windows will provide the most sun, however, east or west provide direct sun part of the day that I find more suitable.
+South facing windows will provide the most sun.

-During the growing season from April to September water the Zebra Plant thoroughly and then water when the soil becomes dry to the touch (not bone dry though).
+During the growing season water the Zebra Plant thoroughly and then water when the soil becomes dry to the touch (not bone dry though).
 Winter is a tricky time for these plants although they are a tough species.
-Many growers will overwater then alongside cold temperatures or drafts the plant can become very sick, or even die.
+Many growers will overwater then alongside cold temperatures or drafts the plant can become very sick or even die.
 The leaves are storage organs so during the winter water much less and allow the top soil to dry out.